talent-path-pipeline/client/src/LESSON_PLAN.md

 - Lesson 1: Rules and Rolls
   - Searching rooms, seducing spies, and triggering traps.
 This video covers the rules of rolling--learn how to respond when your players need to make a skill check, cast a saving throw, and more.
-- Lesson 2: Roll for Intiative!
+- Lesson 2: Roll for Initiative!
   - A combat encounter has begun!
 This can be one of the most daunting experiences for new D&D-ers, but with this video, you'll know just how to run any battle or brawl with the perfect balance of challenge and fun.
 -  Lesson 3: Witchcraft and Wizardry
    -  Magic exists in the world of D&D, and it has its own strict set of rules.
 Learn the ins and outs of spellcasting, magic materials, and more.